 Most people know that stock photos for eLearning and slides are often substandard.
-When you need photos of people performing various jobs, stock photo collections seem flooded with images of people who don’t look like they’re working.
-Often they are randomly holding iPads as a substitute for work…even when they are dressed in full protective gear.
+When you search stock photo sites for people performing various jobs, most images don’t show people working.
+Rather, they are randomly holding iPads as a substitute for work, even when dressed in full protective gear.
 Is that even sanitary?

 1. Start by choosing the right photo